Purpose-driven leaders will occupy your workplace in 2020: Here’s how to maximize them

-At some point in their careers, your employees will reach a breaking point: are they happy with their jobs and careers, or is it time to move on, to try something new?
+At some point in their careers, your employees will reach a breaking point: Are they happy with their jobs and careers, or is it time to move on, to try something new?
 Too often, companies are letting excellent employees leave, rather than enabling them to reach their full potential.

 Take the example of Michael, a finance director who left his corporate accounting career after 30 years because he was no longer motivated by his work.
 After a volunteering stint with an organization that needed both his accounting skills and his personal passion for photography, he found a new drive to do accounting work when and where it made a difference.
 He now works in accounting for small nonprofits where he knows that his skills are helping others and having a positive impact on the world.